-This report sets out details of the process and outcomes of a Sustainability Appraisal (SA) of the Worcestershire County Council Waste Core Strategy (WCS) Submission Document.
+This report sets out details of the process and outcomes of a Sustainability Appraisal (SA) of the Worcestershire County Council Waste Core Strategy (WCS) of October 2011.
+This is the version of the WCS which has been amended by the proposed changes set out in the Addendum to the Waste Core Strategy Publication Document.
 The WCS will provide the framework for how all the waste streams in the county will be managed between now and 2027.
 Earlier work on the WCS, which was undertaken between 2005 and 2007, had been halted but WCC has recommenced the process and is proceeding towards a submission of the WCS to the Secretary of State.
 SA is an integral part of that process.